“Give it all back to St. Albans!”

 Soon after the Barden purchase, Dr. Harvey W. Hartley, a retired Veterinarian of some 30 years originally from New Brunswick, and his wife Jessie Hathaway purchased the former A. W. Miller Drug Store building where Dr. Hartley opened a clothing store.
 Jessie started a small restaurant in the back to help bring in more money but they soon closed the clothing store as the restaurant was doing better business.
 Their daughter Verlie and her husband Robert Watt, Sr bought the building from her parents and leased it back to them until they retired.

-Razed lot, seen to the right, of the former A. W. Miller Drug Store Building – 1987
+Razed lot to the right of the former A. W. Miller Drug Store Block – 1987

 *